Bayesian cluster analysis: Point estimation and credible balls: Review

 Firstly, we seek a point estimate of the clustering that is representative of the posterior, which may be of direct interest to the researcher or, more generally, important for understanding the behavior of the posterior.
 From decision theory, a point estimate is obtained by specifying a loss function $L(\bc, \widehat{\bc})$, which measures the loss of estimating the true clustering $\bc$ with $ \widehat{\bc}$.
 Since the true clustering is unknown, the loss is averaged across all possible true clusterings, where the loss associated to each potential true clustering is weighted by its posterior probability.
 The point estimate $ \bc^*$ corresponds to the estimate which minimizes the posterior expected loss,

 A simple choice for the loss function is the 0-1 loss, $L_{0-1}( \bc, \widehat{\bc})=\1(\bc \neq \widehat{\bc})$, which assumes a loss of 0 if the estimate is equal to the truth and a loss of 1 otherwise.
-Under the 0-1 loss, the optimal point estimate is the posterior mode:
+Under the 0-1 loss, the optimal point estimate is the posterior mode.
 However, this loss function is unsatisfactory because it doesn't take into account similarity between two clusterings; a partition which differs from the truth in the allocation of only one observation is penalized the same as a partition which differs from the truth in the allocation of many observations.
-Moreover, it is well known that the mode can be unrepresentative of the center of a distribution.
+Moreover, it is well-known that the mode can be unrepresentative of the center of a distribution.
 Thus, more general loss functions are needed.

-However, constructing a more general loss is not straightforward because, as point out by \cite{Binder78}, the loss function should satisfy basic principles such as invariance to permutations of the data point indices and invariance to permutations of the cluster labels for both the true and estimated clusterings. \citeauthor{Binder78} notes that this first condition implies that the loss is a function of the counts $n_{i\,j}$, which count the number of data points in cluster $i$ under $\bc$ and cluster $j$ under $\widehat{\bc}$ for $i=1,\ldots,k_N$ and $j=1, \ldots, \widehat{k}_N$; the notation $k_N$ and $\widehat{k}_N$ represents the number of clusters in $\bc$ and $\widehat{\bc}$, respectively.
+However, constructing a more general loss is not straightforward because, as pointed out by \cite{Binder78}, the loss function should satisfy basic principles such as invariance to permutations of the data point indices and invariance to permutations of the cluster labels for both the true and estimated clusterings. \citeauthor{Binder78} notes that this first condition implies that the loss is a function of the counts $n_{i\,j}= |C_i \cap \widehat{C}_j |$, which is the cardinality of the intersection between $C_i$, the set of data point indices in cluster $i$ under $\bc$, and $\widehat{C}_j$, the set of data point indices in cluster $j$ under $\widehat{\bc}$, for $i=1,\ldots,k_N$ and $j=1, \ldots, \widehat{k}_N$; the notation $k_N$ and $\widehat{k}_N$ represents the number of clusters in $\bc$ and $\widehat{\bc}$, respectively.
 He explores loss functions satisfying these principles, starting with simple functions of the counts $n_{i\,j}$.
 The so-called Binder's loss is a quadratic function of the counts, which for all possible pairs of observations, penalizes the two errors of allocating two observations to different clusters when they should be in the same cluster or allocating them to the same cluster when they should be in different clusters:

 If the two types of errors are penalized equally, $l_1=l_2=1$, then

 where $n_{i\,+}=\sum_{j} n_{i\,j}$ and $n_{+\,j}=\sum_{i}n_{i\,j}$.
 Under Binder's loss with $l_1=l_2$, the optimal partition $\bc^*$ is the partition $\bc$ which minimizes